2019 Inaugural Deck the House Contest winners

-The 2019 Inaugural Deck the House Contest saw 25 houses and 8 businesses vie for the title of the best in Vinton
+VINTON - The 2019 Inaugural Deck the House Contest saw 25 houses and 8 businesses vie for the title of the best in Vinton.

-Vinton Parks and Recreation Department would like to Congratulate all our Inaugural Deck the House contestants.
+Vinton Parks and Recreation Department would like to Congratulate all their Inaugural Deck the House contestants.

 2019 Champion — Frankie Dulin and Jessica Dulin